 What would be your number one piece of advice for a CIO?

-Roy: Stop believing that there are any “silver bullets” or that saying you’re adopting a particular framework or methodology is going to “fix everything.”
+Roy: Stop believing that there are any “silver bullets” for CIOs or that saying you’re adopting a particular framework or methodology is going to “fix everything.”
 Everything won’t ever be fixed; concentrate on what must be fixed (and don’t let the first dominate, or you won’t have time for the second).
 Realize that new efforts require new skills, new goals, and new resources.
 Remember that the reasons IT exists are to serve people and produce business results.

-Barry: Understand what good looks like from a rounded capability perspective.
+Barry: A CIO should understand what good looks like from a rounded capability perspective.
 In other words, a picture of the IT capability to deliver on objectives.
 Crucially, view that capability holistically particularly when prioritizing investment.
 Your ability to reach your goals is a combination of the people, governance, technology, and the relationships your organization requires to execute its business model or fulfill its mission.
 Make sure your IT department doesn’t concentrate on developing any single aspect of their capability in isolation at the expense of others.

 James: With the combination of digital transformation and the increasing cadence of change, the onus is on the CIO to radically change the structure of the IT department to eliminate the silos and focus on customer engagement.